Goalkeepers: Fraser Forster (Celtic), Ben Foster (West Bromwich Albion), Joe Hart (Manchester City).

 For the first time in many a major tournament, the hyperbole about England potentially lifting the trophy is absent.
 As the ‘Golden Generation’ is ushered out, young players are coming in, and with that has come an acceptance that England aren’t really major contenders for the title.
 But they are by no means the no-hopers many in the English media make them out to be.
 There is pace, power and a little bit of genius in this team.

-A quarter final showing will be seen as success here, and the experience gained by players like Townsend, Ross Barkley and Jack Wilshere will be key to their developments.
+Progression from a tough Group D will be viewed as success here, and the experience gained by players like Raheem Sterling, Ross Barkley and Jack Wilshere will be key to their developments.
 They’ll certainly need it if England are looking to triumph in 2022!

 Key Player – Wayne Rooney

 After a turbulent summer punctured by ongoing transfer chatter, you would have been excused for having fears about Wayne Rooney this campaign.
-But England’s talisman looks back to his sparkling best under David Moyes.
+But England’s talisman enjoyed a very decent season at Old Trafford.

 For many, the Manchester United man is England’s only world class talent and a big performance at a major tournament is long overdue.
 Indeed, it is hard to believe this World Cup will mark ten years since the then-Everton player took EURO 2004 by storm.
 Since then, problems with fitness, form, indiscipline and off-field dramas have plagued his major tournament build up.

-But he seems mature, fit and settled at Old Trafford this season and there is no reason why he can’t carry his glittering form up until the World Cup.
+But he seemed mature, fit and settled at Old Trafford this season and there is no reason why he can’t carry his glittering form into the World Cup.
 When he’s on it, Rooney is a hugely inspiring figure for England, and some strong showings in Brazil will go a long way to the Three Lions achieving their ambitions.